$S^3$ -- Semantic Signal Separation: Qualitative Evaluation

 We inspect topics qualitatively to identify whether patterns observed in quantitative metrics reflect intuitive characteristics of model output.
 For feasibility, we will focus on the models (among those evaluated above) which extract 20 topics from the 20 Newsgroups dataset.
 To see all topic descriptions, consult Appendix \ref{sec:topic_desc}.

 In line with previous analyses, LDA, NMF and BERTopic resulted in the least interpretable topics.
 Topic descriptions often consisted of function words and acronyms.
-Even topics which contained information-bearing words were in most cases hard to interpret: \begin{itemize} \item \textit{in, of, the, is, and, to, that, it, you, not} (LDA) \item \textit{for, and, to, the, edu, from, of, it, is, in} (BERTopic/e5-large-v2) \item \textit{is, dos, and, window, the, to, mouse, for, in, of} (BERTopic/all-mpnet-base-v2) \item \textit{for, edu, com, from, subject, lines, in, organization, article, writes} (NMF) \end{itemize}
+Even topics which contained information-bearing words were in most cases hard to interpret: \begin{itemize} \item \textit{that, to, you, of, from, the, and, in, was, on} (LDA) \item \textit{the, of, to, in, space, it, edu, is, that, and} (BERTopic/e5-large-v2) \end{itemize}

-CTMs performed notably better, with a lot of topics being readily interpretable.
-Yet, many of the topics in these models were still dominated by stop words or junk terms:
+CTMs and ECRTM performed notably better, with a lot of topics being readily interpretable.
+Yet, many of the topics in these models were still hard to interpret: